onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 How are floating point operations specified in programming languages?
 Here are a few examples:
 - C
   - In the C99 standard [C99], nothing is said about the accuraty of operator.
-For the sin operator, the specification is the following:
+For instance, for the sin operator, the specification is the following:
   ```
       Description
       The sin functions compute the sine of x (measured in radians).
       Returns
       The sin functions return sin x.
   ```
+  - In C99, "an expression of successive add or multiply operators in interpreted with left-associativity, i.e., ``a+b+c+d `` is syntactically equivalent to ``((a+b)+c)+d)``.[Mul-10]
 - Ada
   - The [Ada LRM Section G.2.4 ](http://www.ada-auth.org/standards/22rm/RM.pdf) gives some requirements about the accuracy for elementary functions":
   >![Excerpt of section G.2.4](images/ada_accuracy.png)

+Note 1:  the result of a computation also depends on the compiler, on the hardware and, also, on the operating system.
+In the latter case, the same code compiled with the same compiler and ame option may give different results whether it is executed on OpenBSD or Linux since the two OSes initialize the FPU differently (round to double precision for OpenBSD, and round to double-extended precision for Linux).
+[Mul-10] gives many other useful insights about the way compilers handle floating-point operations.
+In particular, it lists the pragmas that have an effect on those operations.

+Note 2: an interesting quotation from [Mul-10]:
+> As pointed out by David Goldberg [...] ) all these uncertainties make it impossible, in many cases, to figure out the exact semantics of a floating-point C program just by reading its code.
+Several examples of strange behaviours are given in the book.
+One example considers the case where a symmetric function (e.g., a function $f(x,y)$ computing the distance between $x$ and $y$) may be compiled in an asymetrical way using, e.g., ``fma`` in such a way that $f(x,y) \neq f(y,x)$, potentially breaking algorithms relying on the symmetry of the fonction (such as sorting algorithms).

 ### Industrial standards

 What do the industrial standards say about computation errors (in space, aeronautics, automotive)?